11/2/07

 compromises that have to be made when the picture changes too rapidly and

-result from converting 24 frames/sec films to 30 frames/sec
+artifacts that result from converting 24 frames/sec films to

 (Snow and interference are not generally called artifacts.)